Mike Birbiglia: Personal life

 Birbiglia has rapid eye movement sleep behavior disorder, which causes him to live out his dreams and sleepwalk.
 While asleep in a motel room in Walla Walla, Washington, he ran through a second-story window.
 As a result of the accident, Birbiglia received 33 stitches in his leg.
 His show, a story on This American Life, and subsequent film Sleepwalk with Me largely centers around this event.
 He also had a tumor on his bladder at the age of 19.

 Birbiglia is married to Jen Stein, whose pen name is J. Hope Stein, and whose poetry is featured in The New One.
-They have one daughter, Oona, born in 2015.
+They have one daughter born in 2015.